mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Test Methodology

-MIE will run nightly automated testing on the public FHIR R4 sandbox system using Inferno, and using log files stored in a QA database, MIE will report the success rate of the full (g)(10) test suite.
+MIE will run weekly automated testing on the public FHIR R4 sandbox system using Inferno, and using log files stored in a QA database, MIE will report the success rate of the full (g)(10) test suite.
 Any errors will be tracked, reported, and addressed.

 #### Results

-Nightly testing of the FHIR Sandbox using Inferno has been successful; however, no clients are actively using FHIR.
+Beginning in Q3, weekly testing of the FHIR Sandbox using Inferno was conducted since no live clients are currently using FHIR.
+15 of these tests were fully successful.
+Weekly tests that were not successful were due to internal issues with test server availability.
+The FHIR Sandbox environment was always available, but the test system accessing it had unexpected unavailability impacting our ability to test the sandbox.

 #### Discussion

-While FHIR Inferno testing has been successful in the Sandbox environment, MIE plans to work with clients in 2024 to provide more robust testing of real world scenarios in addition to using the sandbox.
+When the test server was available for connection to the FHIR Sandbox, FHIR Inferno testing was successful.
+MIE plans to both continue with weekly testing beginning from 01/01/2024 and work with clients to robustly test real world scenarios throughout all of 2024.

 ### Measure 30: FHIR Patient Scope